marinasundstrom/HttpListener/README.md

 ﻿# HttpListener for .NET Core and UWP

-A simple library that essentially allows for building your own HTTP server.
+A simple library that essentially allows for building your own HTTP server on .NET Core and the Universal Windows Platform (UWP).

 ## Overview

-This library that fills the void for the missing System.Net.Http.HttpListener in .NET Core and Universal Windows Platform (UWP).
+This library fills the void for the missing System.Net.Http.HttpListener in .NET Core and Universal Windows Platform (UWP).

 By targetting .NET Core and UWP, this API enables HTTP server scenarios on Windows 10 for IoT on Raspberry Pi (2 & 3).